From Japanese traditions to modern healing diet

 Healing benefits of vegetable miso soup

-Miso soup is a great start to any meal, as it stimulates digestion and prepares the stomach to receive food.
+Vegetable miso soup is a great start to any meal, as it stimulates digestion and prepares the stomach to receive food.
 Miso soup, which contains wakame seaweed, is long known to be good for air travelers because it is alkalizing, hydrating, good for regularity, and mitigates the negative effects of radiation you are exposed to at high altitudes.

 The good news is that miso soup can be made simply in just 5-10 minutes, after a little bit of practice.
 Make your soup fresh each time, as it loses its vitality if it sits for a day or longer.